Best internet deals in 2021

 - Do your due diligence.
-Research the best internet deals, from your provider as well as others, before you even make contact.
+Research great internet deals online from your provider as well as others, before you even make contact.
 This means knowing the prices they're offering new customers.
-If you have trouble finding that information on your current provider because your computer knows you're already subscribed (thus only showing you what's available to you as an existing customer), open up an incognito tab so you can browse the best internet service deals unidentified.

 - Research what others are paying.
 If you're friendly with your neighbors, see if you can find out what kind of deal they're getting on their service.
 Search online forums to see the lowest rates others have had luck getting from your provider.
 The more leverage you have, the better.

 - Renegotiate your deal.
 Sometimes the best internet deals are those which are struck as a result of your provider trying to keep your business.
 At the end of your promotional offer period, call and see what the company is willing to do for you to keep you on.
 There's no reason to resign yourself to a bill that skyrockets after a year is up.
 Call every year (or two, whenever your special pricing expires), and let a little hint drop that you are thinking of canceling your service if you have to pay the new, much higher price.
 Most companies are highly driven to keep you as a customer and will offer you at least a similar deal to what you were getting.

 - Get it in writing.
 A customer service agent can talk all day about which internet deals they can offer you, but if it's not recorded in your account then you're going to have trouble proving you were promised a certain price.
 Insist they send you terms in writing, and call back after a few days to ensure that the change has been made to your bill.